adambard/learnxinyminutes-docs/fish.markdown

 # For example you can print the source code of every function:
 functions cd
 functions print
-# or get the name all functions:
+# or get the names of all functions:
 functions

 # There's while Loops, of course